How to use Stable Diffusion

 What is Stable Diffusion?

 Stable Diffusion AI is a latent diffusion model for generating AI images.
-The images can be photorealistic, like those captured by a camera, or in an artistic style as if produced by a professional artist.
+The images can be photorealistic, like those captured by a camera, or artistic, as if produced by a professional artist.

-The best part is that it is free – you can run it on your PC.
+The best part is that it is free.
+You can run it on your PC, or you can use it online for a fee.

 How to use Stable Diffusion?

-You need to give it a prompt that describes an image.
+All you need is a prompt that describes an image.
 For example:

 gingerbread house, diorama, in focus, white background, toast , crunch cereal